Mauna Kea Art Collection

 So well did his vision come to life that some aspects of Mauna Kea Beach Hotel were designed to specifically enhance the works of art.
 Every hallway, every corner, is graced with something special and often surprising.
 In all, this priceless collection includes hundreds and hundreds of museum-quality pieces.

 The expansive collection spotlights Pacific Rim culture and spirituality, from Ainu kimono and glittery Thai icons to Maori canoe prows, bronze Indian chests, and wooden carvings.
 Hawaiian culture is featured prominently through displays of traditional kapa (pounded bark) cloth, Hawaiian quilts, and kii (wooden images).

-One of the most artistically treasured pieces (though not the most valuable) in the collection is a pink granite Buddha sculpted in seventh-century India.
+One of the most artistically treasured pieces (though not the most valuable) in the collection is a pink granite Buddha sculpted in twelfth-century India.
 This five-foot, three-inch tall figure, imposing yet serene beneath a large Bodhi (enlightenment) tree, is positioned with his heart above the level of a man’s eye, in accordance with Buddhist tradition.
 Nearly as prized is a 700-year-old sculpture of the head of Buddha which was unearthed by workmen building a dam in northern Thailand.
 It can be found on display in the hotel’s Beachfront Wing.